MileHacker Logo

 Mid-range Restaurants

 Numerous options exist across the city.
-These restaurants offer Dongbei cuisine, as well as popular dishes from Sichuan, Cantonese, and other regional Chinese styles.
+These restaurants offer Dongbei cuisine, in addition to popular dishes from Sichuan, Cantonese, and other regional Chinese styles.

 • Comfortable balance of quality and price.